donkeysharp/gocho/README.md

 <!-- gocho using flags -->
 ![alt Gocho flags](docs/gocho-start.gif)

+## Contributing
+If you want to help and contribute code don't forget to check the [Building document](docs/building.md) in order to have your environment ready for contributing.

 ## License
 Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.